davenkin/andy-springboot4-template/ADRs/013_cache_strategy.md

   `AbstractMongoRepository` for reusing common methods such as `byId()` and `save()`
 - The cache repository `CachedMongoEquipmentRepository` also extends  `AbstractMongoRepository` for reusing common methods such as `byId()`
 - `MongoEquipmentRepository` holds `CachedMongoEquipmentRepository` internally and proxies cache related methods to it, hence hides
   `CachedMongoEquipmentRepository` from
   the caller
+- Cache repository should not escape outside of the repository layer, but can be referenced across different repositories, for example `MongoMaintenanceRecordRepository` can reference `Equipment`'s cache repository `CachedMongoEquipmentRepository`

 In order to implement a cache object, go through the following steps: